flairNLP/fundus/README.md

     print(article)
 ```

+That's already it!

-This should print something like this:
+If you run this code, it should print out something like this:

 ```console
 Fundus-Article: